top of page

 Interested in working with us?
 Fill out the lab application (click here) and submit one letter of recommendation, sent by the letter writer directly to Drs.
 Zottoli & Daftary-Kapur (legal-decisions-lab@montclair.edu).
 The number of students accepted each term will vary according to lab needs.

+Drs.
+Zottoli & Daftary-Kapur plan to review PhD applications for the 2024-2025 application cycle, for a mentee to begin fall 2025.
 Prospective PhD students should apply to the MSU Clinical Psychology doctoral program, listing Dr. Zottoli and/or Dr. Daftary-Kapur as your desired mentor.

 DIRECTOR